nstack/stackhut/docs/getting_started/tutorial_create.rst

 StackHut allows you to rapidly deploy your code as an API in the cloud.
 Your code is wrapped up and runs inside a container whose functions you can call over HTTP.

-This tutorial briefly describes how you can develop, test and deploy a simple service onto StackHut in a few minutes.
-Fristly just check that you've installed the dependencies as mentioned in :ref:`installation`.
+This tutorial briefly describes how you can develop, test and deploy a simple service on StackHut within a few minutes.
+Fristly just check you've installed the dependencies as described in :ref:`installation`.
 We also recommend watching the following, short, companion video that walks you through setting up a Python-based service.

 .. raw:: html